 A photographer since childhood, Diane uses her photos to illustrate many of her publications.
 She has exhibited in national juried photography shows and won various competitions.
 Diane is currently a featured photographer for Unsplash, Adobe, Shutterstock and Getty’s iStock/ Within the first month of sharing a small (less than forty) collection of her photos on the Unsplash site, her images rose to be in the ten percent of traffic.
 Within the first three months, her popular photos garnered over 500,000 views and over 1800 downloads.

-Diane Helentjaris writes from her home in the Piedmont of Virginia’s Blue Ridge mountains.
-Her nonfiction articles frequently feature artisans, artists and other goodhearted people whose stories are often otherwise unsung.
-Diane spent the midpoint of her career as a physician and brings her familiarity with people’s lives to her work.
 Born and raised in southern Ohio, she was educated in the cold of Michigan and Quebec.
 Diane earned her BA cum laude in Interdisciplinary Humanities as well as her M.D. from Michigan State and her Masters in Public Health from the University of Michigan.
-She also studied science at McGill University in Montreal, becoming familiar with snow, lots of it.
+She also studied science at McGill University in Montreal.

-As a physician, she received Our Health’s Annual Award of Excellence and Community Leadership.
-She served, among other leadership roles, as the national President of the American Medical Women’s Association.
+As a physician, Diane Helentjaris served, among other leadership roles, as the national President of the American Medical Women’s Association.
 Diane has represented the organization in multiple national health advocacy activities including White House and Congressional meetings and testifying at the FDA.
 During her service with the Virginia Department of Health, she held state-level leadership positions including serving as the Maternal Child Health Director, Director of Family Health Services, and Director of H1N1 Response.
-She has taught public health management at the graduate level at Virginia Commonwealth University.
+She received Our Health’s Annual Award of Excellence and Community Leadership.
+She has taught graduate-level public health management at Virginia Commonwealth University.